SarcylY/ballantine/README.md

 ## Example

-This is a basic example showing how to use the function (using the base R dataset mtcars)
+The example below shows how to use the function (using the base R dataset mtcars)

 ``` r
 library(ballantine)